tmtsoftware/csw/docs/src/main/apps/csweventcli.md

     csw-event-cli subscribe -e wfos.prog.cloudcover
     ```

-2. Subscribes to the Event key `wfos.prog.cloudcover` and displays information of only the `struct1/ra` and `epoch` keys
+2. Subscribes to the Event key `wfos.prog.cloudcover` and displays information of only the `ra` and `epoch` keys
 along with `timestamp`, `event id` and `units` of tge provided keys in one-line format as soon as there is an Event published for the key `wfos.prog.cloudcover`.

     ```bash